 "Look," Edward sighed, "just let me know if something like this happens again.
 You three can trust me.
-You know that right?"
+You know that, right?"

 Ron, Harry and Hermione shared a look before nodding.

-"…Do you know what our detention is Edward?"
+"…Do you know what our detention is, Edward?"
 Hermione asked timidly.

 "Not yet," Edward sighed, running a hand over his face.
 "Snape and McGonagall still haven't decided yet.
 You'll know soon enough though, I suspect.
 Now off you go.
 Exams are in two weeks and I'm sure you three have lots of studying to do."

 Over the next week Edward tried to keep a better eye on Harry as exams got closer.
 The boy was understandably subdued.
-Over night Harry Potter had gone from being one of the most popular kids at school, to being hated by all but the Slytherins who were back in the lead for the house cup.
+Overnight Harry Potter had gone from being one of the most popular kids at school, to being hated by all but the Slytherins who were back in the lead for the house cup.
 Harry had taken to studying even more with Hermione as exam week got closer.

 The second week was even more stressful because the Ministry Official had arrived and sat in on all of his Alchemy classes.
 Not that anything went wrong of course.
 His students were all well prepared and continued to make him proud as they reviewed the basics of a transmutation circle and the theory of Alchemy.
 Most of them had even managed to memorize the periodic table and all it's elements.
-None of them would be transmutating anything any time soon, but he was confident that everyone taking his class would pass his exam – it was only an introduction and theory class after all.
-The Ministry inspector was quite pleased with him, and informed him that so far, he'd managed to be impressed with Edward's teaching and promise as a teacher at Hogwarts.
+None of them would be transmuting anything any time soon, but he was confident that everyone taking his class would pass his exam – it was only an introduction and theory class after all.
+The Ministry inspector was quite pleased with him, and informed him that so far, he'd managed to be impressed with Edward's teachings and the promise he showed as a teacher at Hogwarts.

 "That sounds promising," Snape agreed.
 "Send the four students with Hagrid to find this injured unicorn for their detention."

-"Of course," McGonagall nodded.
+"Of course," McGonagall said.